-In November 2011 a regulatory application and environmental impact assessment for the Frontier Project (including the Equinox Project) was submitted to government regulators at Alberta Environment, the Alberta Energy Resources Conservation Board and the Canadian Environmental Assessment Agency.
+In November 2011 a regulatory application and environmental impact assessment for the Frontier Project was submitted to government regulators at Alberta Environment, the Alberta Energy Resources Conservation Board and the Canadian Environmental Assessment Agency.
 On January 19, 2012 the Federal Environment Minister announced the referral of the Frontier regulatory application to an independent review panel.
 Provincial and federal regulatory agencies completed their initial review of the Frontier project application and provided supplemental information requests in July 2012.
 Teck filed responses to these information requests with provincial and federal regulatory agencies in January 2013.
+The agencies provided a second round of supplemental information requests in June to which we filed our responses in October 2013.
 The Canadian Environmental Assessment Agency estimates the federal review schedule for the Frontier project application to be approximately two years.
 When time to respond to information requests is included, 2015 is the earliest an approval decision and receipt of required permits are expected.